airamez/codando-live/_08_JavaScript/_01_JavaScript.md

 ## Array Operations

 Arrays in JavaScript are ordered, zero-indexed lists used to store multiple values in a single variable.

+>Note: Unlike many others languages, an array in JavaScript has no type and each index has the type assigned dynamically.

 * Creating Arrays